 Dillon Z. Chen

 For more research, check out my publications.
-To play the dog gacha, refresh the page (rates and rarities coming soon!).
+To play the dog gacha, refresh the page (8 to collect!).